The Sonos Play:1 has big ambitions for its size.

 There's also the volume rocker and status light.
 You may only use these for set up and never again, but it's handy to have them there nonetheless.

 The design of the Play:1 is robust and premium though it's also really quite heavy, which makes us more hesitant to take advantage of the optional wall mount.
-These might be wireless, but we wouldn't really call them "portable" speakers.
+These might be wireless, but they're a far cry from being classed as "portable" speakers.

 Sound and streaming